 This use case is based around multi-camera audio and video production in a professional environment.
-This could be either in a fixed studio or deployed as part of an Outside Broadcasting (OB) facility.
-It will enable existing technologies such as Coded Orthogonal Frequency-Division Multiplexing (COFDM) radio cameras to be replicated in terms of performance and capabilities by using 5G technology.
+This could be either in a fixed studio or deployed as part of an outside broadcast facility.
+It will enable existing technologies such as COFDM radio cameras to be replicated in terms of performance and capabilities by using 5G technology.
 In addition to the basic functions of sending video over a wireless link, it is anticipated that the return path will be utilised to send traffic in the reverse direction such as camera control, tally, prompting and talkback.
-This means that a single link can be used, where multiple unidirectional links have been required in the past.
-In addition to this, network slicing may be deployed to manage the different traffic on the network.
+This means that we can have a single link where multiple unidirectional links have been required in the past.
+In addition to this network slicing may be deployed to manage the different traffic on the network.
 This will prioritise the programme video over other traffic such as reverse video.

-The use case requires radio links to integrate into existing studio facilities and perform with or exceed similar characteristics of existing production workflows.
-This requires the use of tools to integrate with protocols such as Networked Media Open Specification (NMOS) and ST2110 as well as control protocols for both network functions as well as UE functions.
+The use case will require radio links to integrate into existing studio facilities and perform with or exceed similar characteristics of existing production workflows.
+This requires the use of tools to integrate with protocols such as NMOS and ST2110 as well as control protocols for both network functions as well as UE functions.

-There are two models for the facility deployment which can be categorised as either fixed or nomadic.
+There are two models for the facilities deployment which can be categorised as either fixed or nomadic.
 Fixed installations would include studios or other locations where a permanent network is installed and productions use it on a case by case basis.
 Nomadic installations would be used on outside broadcasts and would be rigged and derigged for a specific event.
 Typically, a fixed deployment would require longer term spectrum availability and management than a nomadic deployment which would be put in for a specific event and then removed at the end of an event.
-This could be for a period between 1 day and 1 month, thus requiring business and regulatory models that support these nomadic scenarios.
+This could be for a period between 1 day and 1 month and so requires business and regulatory models that support this.